-Affirming Care for People of Color
+Affirming Care for Black, Indigenous, and People of Color

 Being a member of a community that is racialized and politicized can be exhausting and stressful.
 This can show up as stomach or back pains, headaches, isolation, crying, anger, so many ways.
-People of Color have been misused, abused, and marginalized by most sectors in the US including the medical sector.
+BIPOC have been misused, abused, and marginalized by most sectors in the US including the medical sector.
 Ideally, this would be acknowledged fully and truth and reconciliation would be open and transparent.
 Unfortunately, we are not there.

 What we attempt every day to do is provide a space for my clients who are people of color to express their full selves.
 This includes processing of all types of oppression (overt, covert racism, microaggressions, etc.) how the oppression looks can depend on a multitude of identities.
 Only if that is the topic that you would like to focus on.